Everything You Need to Know About the Short-Haired Australian Shepherd

 Generally speaking, the Aussie is an active dog breed, so they need plenty of space to run around and play.

-A backyard is ideal, but you need a securely fenced-in yard as these dogs are notorious escape artists, and their herding instincts can lead them to chase cars, bikes, and even joggers.
+A backyard is ideal, but you need a securely fenced-in yard.
+These dogs are notorious escape artists, and their herding instincts can lead them to chase cars, bikes, and joggers.

 They also love to swim, so if you have a pool or live near a lake or river, that’s even better.